HaroldAlmon/ProjectEuler/README.md

 my solutions and the may not be the most efficient or best solution but they produce the correct answers.

-This site is __not__ meant for getting solutions to problems that you have not solved.  __That is pointless__.
-This site exists so I can try languages and tools like Java, Ruby, JavaScript, Scala, JUnit, and Git with a well known problem set.

 You can find the problems at [ProjectEuler.net](https://projecteuler.net/archives)

 [Harold's Tweets](https://twitter.com/HaroldAlmon)